apache/eventmesh-site/docs/design-document/03-connect/10-file-connector.md

     topic: TopicTest
 ```

-## FileSourceConnector：Read from File to EventMesh
+## FileSourceConnector: Read from File to EventMesh

 1. Start your EventMesh Runtime.
 2. Enable sinkConnector and check `source-config.yml`.
-3. Started FileConnectServer，It sends the data read from `connectorConfig.filePath` to `pubSubConfig.subject` in the EventMesh Runtime.
+3. Started FileConnectServer, It sends the data read from `connectorConfig.filePath` to `pubSubConfig.subject` in the EventMesh Runtime.
 4. The append to the file content is recognized, and you receive the message in EventMesh.

 ```yaml